 plus 1-2 tablespoons olive oil per batch of veggie burgers to fry in non-stick pan

 Start cooking the millet and the quinoa.
 In the meantime sauté veggies in olive oil (onion, celery, carrot, garlic, and fresh herbs) for 5-10 minutes until tender.

 Pulse black beans in food processor, or mash by hand until the batter resembles a mush with some visible whole black beans.
 Add veggies and salt and mix a little more.
 If using a food processor transfer the mix to a bowl, then fold in quinoa and millet.
 Next, add egg and fold in oat flour.
 Finish with sauce soy.

 Form patties with your hands to desired diameter and thickness.
-In a non-stick pan, add 1-2 tablespoons olive oil per 34 patties and bring to med-high.
-When oil is hot, shallow-fry 3-4 at a time to crisp them on the outside (about 2 minutes each side).
+In a stainless steel pan, 2 tablespoons olive oil and bring to med-high.
+When oil is hot, shallow-fry 1 batch at a time to crisp them on the outside (about 2 minutes each side).
 Continue to cook them in the oven or your toaster oven at 375 for another 10 minutes or so to ensure the eggs is cooked through.

 Serve over lettuce, topped with cheese or with gluten-free bread.
 Add your favorite sauce, ketchup etc. and enjoy.